adambabs/Limit-Order-Book-Implementation/README.md

 # Limit Order Book Implementation
 #### R implementation of a limit order book

-## Code involves 6 main functions:
+## Code contains 7 main functions:

 ### 1. book.total_volume()
 Function calculating the total volume of the asking and bidding orders.